phamkienh/iit-task1/exercise.md

 CAUTION: This is AI-generated overview on the given topic.

-TL;DR: AI won’t replace all jobs, but it will reshape tasks within most jobs, speed up some careers, diminish others, and create new roles.
-The outcome depends on how we adopt AI, how quickly we reskill, and which policies we put in place.
+**TL;DR**: AI won’t replace all jobs, but it will reshape **tasks** within most jobs, speed up some careers, diminish others, and create new roles.
+The outcome depends on **how** we adopt AI, how quickly we **reskill**, and which **policies** we put in place.

 ---

 # 1) The wrong question: jobs vs. tasks

 When people ask “Will AI take our jobs?”, they usually imagine whole occupations disappearing.
-History (electricity, PCs, the internet) suggests something subtler: technologies automate tasks, which changes job content, productivity, and demand.
+History (electricity, PCs, the internet) suggests something subtler: technologies **automate tasks**, which changes **job content, productivity,** and **demand**.
 That’s why economists talk about task-level automation rather than job-level extinction.

-- Automation: AI directly performs parts of the work (e.g., summarizing emails, drafting text, classifying support tickets).
+- **Automation**: AI directly performs parts of the work (e.g., summarizing emails, drafting text, classifying support tickets).
-- Augmentation: AI helps humans do the work faster or better (e.g., code suggestions, data cleaning assistants).
+- **Augmentation**: AI helps humans do the work faster or better (e.g., code suggestions, data cleaning assistants).
-- Reallocation: Time saved on automated tasks shifts to higher‑value activities (customer interaction, design, problem solving).
+- **Reallocation**: Time saved on automated tasks shifts to higher‑value activities (customer interaction, design, problem solving).

 A good rule of thumb: